ShrimpingIt/website_text/clock/build.md

 * Pin 7 - Sends an accurate heartbeat, e.g. an attached LED flashes once a second
 * Pin 8 - Connected to the supply rail 5V (VCC)

-***Place the chip straddling the gap in the centre of the breadboard, with pin 1 (next to the stamped circle) in e20, and the opposite corner (known as pin 5) in f23***
+***Place the chip straddling the gap in the centre of the breadboard, with pin 1 (anticlockwise from the half moon) in e20, and the opposite corner (known as pin 5) in f23***

 ### Step 5: Connect power to the DS1307 chip